Superficial science – using ALD and MLD to enhance the properties of solid surfaces

 The process is simple and requires me to notify the experts at Measurlabs that I have a new set of samples, specify the type of analysis I need, and bring the samples to them.
 The rest is taken care of, and a reasonable while later I have the results delivered in a uniform format with as much or little detail as I desire.
 Measurlabs are also able to offer their services for the interpretation of these results, as although I argue solids are the coolest state of materials, thin films and solid surfaces are not the easiest to analyze.
 In fact, it is challenging to a point of frustration.
 Tackling the issues related to their analysis is a major part of my work as an ALD application scientist, but having a service provider that can connect me to accredited laboratories, I can now focus more on studying the thin films themselves and writing about them to strangers on the internet.

-All measurements in the same place
+All measurements in one place

-We offer a wide range of testing services for all industries
+We offer a wide range of testing services for all industries.

 Ask for an offer